Preface

 1. git reset --soft HEAD~: Moves the current branch pointer to the parent commit but leaves the Working Directory and the Index unchanged.

 2. git reset --mixed HEAD~: Moves the current branch pointer to the parent commit and updates the Index to match the previous commit, but leaves the Working Directory unchanged.
+This version of git reset allows you to remove files that were accidentally included in a commit.
+Use this command to reset the last commit, then stage the files you actually want to include, and create a new commit.

 3. git reset --hard HEAD~: Moves the current branch pointer to the parent commit, updates the Index to match the previous commit, and updates the Working Directory to match the previous commit.